Estimated time to read: 8 minutes

 As a player he won:

-Unfortunately, I can’t pay tribute to all the legendary Welsh football players in these 2 blog posts –there are too many!
+There are so many to name and unfortunately, we can’t pay tribute to all the legendary Welsh football players in these 2 blog posts!
 Other football players of note include:

 Darwin (North West) Limited is authorised and regulated by the Financial Conduct Authority (FRN 732836).
 These companies are appointed representatives of Darwin (North West) Limited: Aberconwy Limited, Darwin (Cheddar Woods) Limited, Darwin (Hawkchurch Country Park) Limited, Darwin (Piran Meadows) Limited & Darwin (Swanage Bay View) Limited